How to get access to the Twitter API

 Step one: Sign up for a developer account

 Signing up for a developer account is quick and easy!
-Just click on the button below, answer a few questions, and you can start exploring and building on the Twitter API v2 using Essential access.
+Just click on the button below, answer a few questions, and you can start exploring and building on the Twitter API v2 using Basic access.

 Next you will create a Project and an associated developer App during the onboarding process, which will provide you a set of credentials that you will use to authenticate all requests to the API.